OWASP/owasp-mastg/Document/0x06f-Testing-Authentication-and-Session-Management.md

+## Testing Authentication and Session Management

-### OMTG-AUTH-001:Test for Bypass Client Side Authentication
+### OMTG-AUTH-001: Testing for Bypass Client Side Authentication

 #### Overview
 Some applications are doing the authentication relying on the client side, that means that the developer creates some method that will check the username and password on the client side instead of sending the credentials into the backend API.